 Under the existing third class medical regulations, pilots flying on a special issuance medical are expected to repeat the process year after year.
 They often have to send reams of documentation to the FAA for evaluation, unnecessarily repeat expensive medical tests for health conditions that are unchanged, and spend weeks or months grounded while they wait for the FAA to review their file.
 BasicMed puts decisions about medical care back into the hands of pilots and their personal physicians, people who know them well and have an ongoing interest in their health and wellbeing.

 AOPA has developed a Pilot & Physician’s Guide which includes the FAA’s BasicMed form.

-Participating pilots will present to their physician a completed aeromedical self-assessment checklist developed by the FAA.
+Participating pilots should present to their physician a completed aeromedical self-assessment checklist developed by the FAA.
 The physician will then complete a physical examination and affirm the absence of any medical condition that could interfere with the safe operation of an aircraft.
-Physicians will be instructed to exercise their discretion to address any medical conditions identified and to determine if any tests are needed.
+Physicians are instructed to exercise their discretion to address any medical conditions identified and to determine if any tests are needed.

-AOPA believes that BasicMed will encourage pilots to have regular and frank conversations with their doctors, allowing both physician and flyer to arrive at an informed medical assessment and treatment plan if needed.
+AOPA believes that BasicMed encourages pilots to have regular and frank conversations with their doctors, allowing both physician and flyer to arrive at an informed medical assessment and treatment plan if needed.